 The connection between food and gout flare-ups

 Uric acid is produced when your body breaks down a chemical called purine.
 Purines are found in cells of all living things.
 Some enter your body through your diet when they are digested.
+Consuming foods high in purines increases the risk of gout flare-ups.

 In healthy bodies, uric acid is easily removed from your body when it passes through the kidneys into your urine.
 “However, when your kidneys can’t process uric acid efficiently or if there is too much in the blood, you develop hyperuricemia, or high levels of uric acid, which can trigger pain, swelling and inflammation,” Fowler said.